KYSBA Local League Rules. Updated 12/5/21

-Rookies Special Pitching Rule: Player’s will pitch the first 2 innings of game and then coaches from own team will pitch to own players for the remainder of game from the mound.
-Babe Ruth/Cal Ripken pitching limitations apply during player’s pitch.
-Regular baseball applies to include pitcher stands next to coach, catcher throws back to pitcher, etc. With the coach pitching, regular balls and strikes rules will be followed with the exception that there will be no walks and no hit batter results allowed.
+Rookies Special Pitching Rule: Player’s will pitch the entire game.
+When a pitcher has pitched 2 walks in an inning a coach from own team will pitch to own players from the mound for the remainder of that inning.
+Babe Ruth/Cal Ripken pitching limitations apply during a player's pitch.
+Regular baseball rules apply to include pitcher stands next to the coach, catcher throws back to pitcher, etc. With the coach pitching, regular balls and strikes rules will be followed with the exception that there will be no walks and no hit batter results allowed.
 The batter either hits or strikes out.

 Rookies Substitution Rule: coaches are authorized to use unlimited substitutions.

 Anytime a player, manager or coach is ejected from a game, for unsportsmanlike conduct, a committee composed of three board members will convene within 12 hours of receipt of the ejection report, to review the circumstances of the ejection.
 If the board determines that the ejection was justified, the ejected individual will be:

 First offense, suspended from the next scheduled game.

 Second offense, suspended for the rest of the season if during league play, suspended for the rest of the tournament if during tournament play.
 The participants will forfeit all monies paid for the league/tournament enrollment.

 Anytime a family member (parent, manager, coach or spectator) is ejected or is required to leave or be removed from a game, the players of that family member will also be removed from the game.
 The removed players are not considered ejected but only removed as a result of the unsportsmanlike conduct of the family member.